For urgent consular assistance call

 Strict rules apply to the import and export of:

-You need approval from the Armenian Ministry of Culture to export antiques or other items that could have historical value.
-This includes paintings, old books and carpets.
+You need approval from the Armenian Ministry of Education, Science, Culture and Sports to export antiques or other items that could have historical value, including paintings, old books and carpets.

 Keep receipts for all items.
 You may need to show them to customs officials when you leave.